wearetriple/dotnet-defaults/Patterns/Polly.md

 **Service-Level Agreements (SLAs):** Enforcing time limits for responses from third-party services.
 **User Experience:** Ensuring UI responsiveness by cancelling long-running tasks.

-**Example:** Setting a timeout for a long-running operation ensures that the application doesn't wait forever for a response.
+**Example:** Setting a timeout for a long-running operation ensures that the application doesn't wait forever for a response. Â

 ## Fallback